 As time passed, the hillsides all around her were scraped clean and the surrounding city grew.
 Soon the animals from all around fled to the canyon.
-Upon their backs, they brought the seedlings of plants and trees whose parents had sent them away with silent prayers that they may grow strong and true.
+Upon their backs, they brought the seedlings of plants and trees whose parents had sent them away with silent prayers that they may grow strong.
 Each passed the doorstep of the woman pleading to be welcomed into the canyon.
-Each received her approval and settled into her kingdom, their sanctuary, their home.
+Each was invited in and settled throughout the canyon; Thier kingdom, their sanctuary, their home.

-Years went on and the land turned into towers and walls.
+Years went on and the land turned into towers and high walls.
 Soon the city began to flourish and its builders realized they needed a new road to join one sprawling end of the city to the other.
 Their eyes fell upon the small canyon, its deep groove running across the city’s center.
-A plan was set, and orders were made to flood the canyon with concrete and metal.
+A plan was set, and orders were made to flood the canyon with sand.

 It was at the builders final meeting, arguing over which day to begin that the woman appeared.
-She was old now, her hair the color of ash, yet strong in her voice and mind.
+She was old now, her hair the color of ash.
 She spoke to the planners and told them plainly, “You will not build within this canyon.
-It is my kingdom, a sanctuary for others, a home.”
+It is a secret kingdom, a sanctuary for others, a home.”

-And as the story goes, the builders had heard a voice filled with the sounds of the canyon and looked upon eyes sparked with flames.
+And as the story goes, the builders had heard a voice filled with the sounds of the wilderness and looked upon eyes of wild colors.
 The sound echoed within them, and they soon all agreed to place the road somewhere else.

 * * *